 I had long intended to try my hand (and my eyesight) at blackwork embroidery, and on browsing pictures of blackwork samplers online and in books, the idea was born.
 I could stitch a periodic table and represent each element with a pattern.
 As a starting point, I knew that John Dalton had devised graphical symbols for the elements known at his time, and knew also that there were alchemical symbols for many of the elements.

 After much deliberation over the thread count and fibre of the cloth (see below), whether to use single or double strands of embroidery thread, what format of periodic table to depict (standard or long-form), I finally got going.
 I knew that I would never get it finished in the IYPT, but was heartened when a good friend said she had never seen anything wrong in signing a piece of artwork at the start rather than at the finish.
-So it is initialled ‘CeW IYPT 2019’.
+In the end I did both and stitched the signature on the last day of 2021.
+It is signed ‘CeW 2019 (IYPT) – 2021’.

 - Antimony, Gold and Jupiter’s Wolf: How the elements were named – Peter Wothers